AccelByte/accelbyte-unreal-sdk-plugin/Documentation/api_guide.md

 \page api_guide API Guide

-\section blueprints Blueprints

-\subsection overview Overview

 We have blueprint version for each C++ Function on each services.

+\section using_the_sdk_with_blueprints Using the SDK with Blueprints

 The blueprint function is available in two flavors.

 1. As an Async Action Base single node with multiple output pin, whether it succeeds or fails
 2. As a Function Library using delegate node to handle callback